Dr Debra Allnock

-I have a very active research background spanning nearly 20 years within both the United States and the United Kingdom.
+I have a very active research background spanning nearly 25 years within both the United States and the United Kingdom.
 In the US, I worked on studies investigating substance abuse, racial crime and health care.
-In the UK, my interests have shifted to the area of child protection/ safeguarding and child maltreatment, with particular emphasis on child sexual abuse / exploitation.

-I joined the International Centre in January 2015 and have worked on a variety of research and knowledge dissemination projects related to child sexual exploitation and related vulnerabilities.
+I joined the Safer Young Lives Research Centre in January 2015 (formally the International Centre) and have worked on a variety of research and knowledge dissemination projects related to child sexual exploitation and related vulnerabilities.

 My previous employment in the UK includes the National Evaluation of Sure Start followed by the NSPCC, carrying out a range of projects in the field of sexual abuse and violence.
-Across all of this work, I have developed excellent research skills in a range of quantitative and qualitative methods of data collection and analysis, including reviews, online data collection methods and in-depth interviews on highly sensitive topics.
+Across all of this work, I have developed excellent research skills in a range of quantitative and qualitative and mixed-methods research, including literature reviews, evaluation, online data collection methods and in-depth interviews on highly sensitive topics.

-I am active in publishing (a selection of which can be seen below) and attending and presenting at conferences.
+I am active in publishing and attending and presenting at conferences.
 I am also involved in delivering practice-oriented, applied workshops with practitioners including the police and social care professionals.

 - PhD - University of Bristol, United Kingdom (January 2015)